 Advertising is expensed when the advertising first occurs.
-Advertising expense, net of co-operative advertising allowances, amounted to \$10.6 million and \$27.8 million for fiscal 2020 and 2019, respectively.
-The Company reduced advertising significantly in fiscal 2020 in response to the COVID-19 pandemic.
-Advertising expense is included in selling and administrative expense in the accompanying consolidated statements of operations.
+Advertising expense, net of co-operative advertising allowances, amounted to \$11.0 million and \$10.6 million for fiscal 2021 and 2020, respectively.
+The Company reduced advertising significantly in fiscal 2021 and 2020 in response to the COVID-19 pandemic.
+Advertising expense is included in selling and administrative expense in the Company's consolidated statements of operations.
 The Company receives co-operative advertising allowances from certain product vendors in order to subsidize qualifying advertising and similar promotional expenditures made relating to vendors' products.
-These advertising allowances are recognized as a reduction to selling and administrative expense when the Company incurs the advertising expense eligible for the credit.
-Co-operative advertising allowances recognized as a reduction to selling and administrative expense amounted to \$1.1 million and \$5.1 million for fiscal 2020 and 2019, respectively.
+Co-operative advertising allowances recognized as a reduction to selling and administrative expense amounted to zero and \$1.1 million for fiscal 2021 and 2020, respectively.
+Beginning in the second half of fiscal 2020, as a result of the significant reductions of print advertising in fiscal 2021 and 2020, the Company treated these advertising allowances as a reduction of inventory cost and cost of goods sold which had an immaterial effect on the Company's consolidated financial statements.